RealIndica/RDRFSR2/README.md

  An extended guide to help with any issues can be found on the Nexus mod description [here](https://www.nexusmods.com/reddeadredemption2/mods/1550)

+ NOTE : Ultra-Quality option in-game DLSS setting is basically the AMD-equivilent of DLAA and provide better-than-native image quality at the cost of performance

 ## Installation

 * Download the latest release